OccTrack360: 4D Panoptic Occupancy Tracking from Surround-View Fisheye Cameras: Related Work

 \textbf{Fisheye-based Perception and Datasets.} Fisheye cameras provide essential near-field surround-view coverage for autonomous systems, despite the challenges of severe radial distortion~\cite{qian2022survey}.
 Early research efforts primarily focused on 2D fisheye tasks, such as Bird’s-Eye View (BEV) segmentation~\cite{yogamani2024fisheyebevseg, liu2025articubevseg, wenke2025dur360bev, samani2023f2bev} and object detection~\cite{li2025exploring, kumar2021omnidet, wu2022surround_valet}, often employing specialized viewpoint augmentation or context-specific priors~\cite{cho2023surround_viewpoint_augmentation, pang2025dsbev}.
 Recently, the scope has expanded toward 3D occupancy prediction, where distorted features are mapped into unified voxel or BEV spaces to resolve geometric ambiguities~\cite{wu2025omniocc, yang2025equivfisheye, li2025fishbev, sun2025kd360}.
-However, most existing benchmarks are limited to static semantic labeling or short-term sequences, lacking the temporally-consistent instance IDs in 3D space required for long-term tracking.
-Consequently, as shown in Table~\ref{table:dataset_comparison}, OccTrack360 provides semantic and instantized occupancy annotations, facilitating evaluation of 4D panoptic perception in fisheye-based systems.
+However, most existing benchmarks are limited to static semantic labeling or short-term sequences, lacking the temporally consistent instance IDs in 3D space required for long-term tracking.
+Consequently, as shown in Table~\ref{table:dataset_comparison}, OccTrack360 provides semantic and instantized occupancy annotations, facilitating evaluation of 4D panoptic occupancy tracking in fisheye-based systems.
+As shown in Fig.~\ref{fig:data_distribution}, the class distribution of OccTrack360 is generally aligned with SSCBench-KITTI360~\cite{li2024sscbench}, though notable discrepancies in truck and other-ground arise from differences in sensing range.